Precautionary Boil Order Advisories

 It is recommended that children do not put the tap water in their mouth when they are bathing.
 When bathing infants, it is recommended to use extra precaution.
 The Cook County Department of Public Health recommends the use of bottled water or water that has been brought to a rolling boil for 5 minutes and sufficiently cooled for use.

-Do I need to flush out my water system following a precautionary boil order?
+Do I need to flush out my water system following a precautionary boil order advisory?

-Who can I contact with questions about the precautionary boil order?
+Who can I contact with questions about the precautionary boil order advisory?

 Please call the village’s Engineering and Public Works Department (847) 923-6612 with questions or concerns during regular business hours or dial 311 in the village or (847) 895-4500 after hours for assistance.